 These instructions are aimed at readers of Real World OCaml, though much of what you find here will be useful for anyone who wants to get a good working OCaml installation.

 At the highest level, here's what you need to do:

-- With opam, install the key libraries that you need to work through the examples in the book
+- Set up opam, which means initializing opam and then installing the version of OCaml you'll need, along with the libraries and tools that will help you work through the examples in the book

-Note that Windows is not currently supported by the examples in Real World OCaml or by opam, although it is being worked on.
+Note that Windows is not fully supported by the examples in Real World OCaml or by opam, though it's being worked on.
 Until that's ready, we recommend using a virtual machine running Debian Linux on your local machine, or Docker for Windows.

 Let's get started.